 - Peer-reviewed publication

 This quiz is not a standardized diagnostic instrument and has not been tested for reliability and validity.
 The subject of measurement uncertainty does not lend itself well to a right/wrong test, so even experts may disagree about which answers are "right" on such a test.
 These questions are a sample of the open-ended questions that were given to approximately 100 introductory physics students and 30 experts (graduate physics students and teachers).
-The most common responses have been edited and presented here as multiple-choice options.
+The questions were iteratively revised based on the results of student interviews and expert reviews.
+The most common responses were been edited and included in the MUQ as the multiple-choice options.
 This quiz is most valuable as an opportunity for discussion with students about why one answer might be better than the others.

 - D. Deardorff, Introductory Physics Students' Treatment of Measurement Uncertainty, Ph.D. , North Carolina State University, 2001.